Casino regulations under the Bank Secrecy Act: Structuring

 Because the $10,000 per gaming day CTR threshold is part of the Bank Secrecy Act, a criminal may seek to evade being recorded on a CTR by breaking a transaction over $10,000 into multiple smaller transactions, which is known as structuring.
 Single and multiple currency transactions in excess of $10,000 (in a single Gaming Day) are reported to the IRS.
 To track multiple transactions, many casinos record transactions as low as $3,000 (and lower) to ensure that they remain compliant with the CTR requirements.
 Again, criminals (including those interested in tax evasion) may break up their transactions into several, smaller transactions to avoid detection.

-For example, conducting three transactions of $4,000 is more than $10,000, which is the threshold of reporting a CTR.
+For example, conducting three transactions of $4,000 is more than $10,000, which is the threshold for reporting a CTR.
 If the casinos did not track multiple transactions, the individual might be able to circumvent the reporting of their transactions.
 However, because most casinos track transactions of $4,000 (and lower), structuring this $12,000 transaction into three, smaller transactions would not prevent a CTR from being filed.
-And, while it may be possible to break up $12,000 into 20 individual transactions of $600 each, casino personnel also maintains awareness of this tactic and would likely detect the numerous trips to the cage to perform similar transactions.
+While it may be possible to break up $12,000 into 20 individual transactions of $600 each, casino personnel also maintain awareness of this tactic and would likely detect the numerous trips to the cage to perform similar transactions.